Elena Patron: Personal life and death

+Patron died on 14 January 2021, at the age of 84.
+Her remains were cremated three days later, on 17 January, at the Loyola Crematorium Sucat in Parañaque.

 Awards

 Apart from her FAMAS-award-winning novel Kapatid Ko ang Aking Ina, Patron obtained awards from The Citizen’s Council for Mass Media (CCMM), Starlight Cultural Foundation, Komiks Operation Brotherhood, Inc. (KOMOPEB), and the Catholic Mass Media.